RLogik/phpytex/README.md

     title:     &title The stages of artificial intelligence beyond human intelligence
     institute: Faculty of mathematics
 ################################################################################
-# DOCUMENT PARAMETERS - (optional) defines global parameters.
+# DOCUMENT PARAMETERS - Defines global params to be used throughout the project.
-#                       Useful for managing complex document structures.
+# (optional)            Useful for managing complex document structures.
 ################################################################################
 parameters:
   file: src.parameters  # desired location of file (as python import).